zeketorres/sm_ad_rules/Rules_for_Posts.md

 *We have groups to run and help keep useful conversations going - we can live without your clutter of immature posts.
 And besides - we don't see you contributing useful content anyway so we can do without you all together.*

+## Posts about Jobs
+If you had a post get declined or rejected and it was about "Jobs" here are common reasons why.
+- First most of the rules above apply.
+So more information is always better.
+- Gmail or similar email.
+If your post asks our members to share private information like CV, Resume, Email for a job but you do not provide valid facts - we see that as a risk to our membership.
+It will get declined.
+- Commission Links.
+If links to the job poing to a site for commission links - we cant approve the post.
+It's appreciated that you are sharing but these will lead to others copying and reposting.
+Our board is meant for content and reliable job facts.